Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

-Assuming Conjecture \ref{conj:main_conjecture}, taking any point $(\bt,\bs) \in W_I^{\natural}$ whose coordinates are algebraic numbers should yield, via model theory, stability results for multiplicities in modular representation theory as well as interpretations of these multiplicities in terms of stable parabolic Kazhdan--Lusztig combinatorics.
+Assuming Conjecture \ref{conj:main_conjecture}, taking any point $(\bt,\bs) \in W_I^{\natural}$ whose coordinates are algebraic numbers should yield, via model theory, stability results for multiplicities in modular representation theory.
 We make this connection precise in Section \ref{sec:applications}.

-In fact, we believe that Conjecture \ref{conj:main_conjecture} is a numerical ``shadow" of a deeper structural conjecture.
-As discussed in the introduction, the precise statement of this conjecture requires a certain extended variant $\extots$ of $\ots$, to be introduced in Definition \ref{defn:extots}.
-This abelian category belongs to the following chain of inclusions: As we will see in Subsection \ref{subsec:extended_category_o} and Section \ref{sec:categorical_actions}, the category $\extots$ is more natural from the perspective of highest weight theory and categorification (it is explicitly constructed as a union of upper finite highest weight categories).
-In any case, the following conjecture certainly implies Conjecture \ref{conj:main_conjecture}.
+In fact, we believe that Conjecture \ref{conj:main_conjecture} is a numerical ``shadow" of a deeper categorical statement.
+The precise statement of this conjecture requires an abelian subcategory $\extots$ of $\ots$, to be introduced in Definition \ref{defn:extots}.
+As we will see in Subsection \ref{subsec:extended_category_o} and Section \ref{sec:categorical_actions}, it is more natural to study $\extots$ from the perspective of categorification.
+In any case, the following conjecture implies Conjecture \ref{conj:main_conjecture}.